AI in Agriculture Market

 Global AI in Agriculture Market is valued at USD 1.1 Billion in 2021 and is projected to reach a value of USD 4.2 Billion by 2028 at a CAGR (Compound Annual Growth Rate) of 25.1% over the forecast period.

 The global agricultural industry is estimated to be worth $2 trillion by the end of 2022.
 The rapid growth of the agriculture industry has created a demand for artificial intelligence (AI) in the field.
 In agriculture, AI can be used to track crop yields, map crops, manage irrigation, and analyze soil.
 Farmers can use AI to increase efficiency and optimize resources.
-According to a study published by Markets and Markets, 45% of agricultural companies have adopted or are planning to adopt artificial intelligence tools for various purposes such as crop prediction, field guidance, decision support, and yield enhancement.
+According to a recent study, 45% of agricultural companies have adopted or are planning to adopt artificial intelligence tools for various purposes such as crop prediction, field guidance, decision support, and yield enhancement.
 The main applications that are being used for these tools include crop mapping, soil analysis, pest management, greenhouse management, and animal health care.
 Several data sets show the growing market for AI in Agriculture.
 One example is the increase in venture capital investment in agricultural startups utilizing AI.
 By 2023, AI will have become a standard tool for crop management and forecasting.
 This trend is likely to continue as more and more investors see the potential for AI in Agriculture to revolutionize the way we grow food.
 Another piece of data that shows the growing market for AI in Agriculture is the increasing number of patents being filed for agricultural applications of artificial intelligence.
 Microsoft has announced plans to invest $500 million in agricultural AI over the next five years.
 This investment will be used to create new ways for machines to learn and work together, making it easier for farmers to operate their businesses more efficiently.
 Similarly, Google is also investing billions of dollars into agricultural AI.
 Their goal is to develop algorithms that can help farmers with crop management and irrigation systems.
 These investments are expected to result in increased yields and reduced costs for farmers around the world.
 Another major player in this market is Amazon.
 They have been working on a project called "Aurora" which involves using AI to improve food safety and quality.
 Aurora is being piloted in several areas including fruits and vegetables, bakery products, seafood, and meat production.
 Agricultural drones are also expected to grow rapidly during the forecast period.
 The market will be worth US$ 1.8 billion by 2028, growing at a CAGR of 28%.

 AI in Agriculture Market Size, 2021 To 2028 (USD Billion)